suhajdab/remot.io/readme.md

 by [@suhajdab](http://twitter/suhajdab) @ [onereason.eu](http://onereason.eu)

 Remot.io is a simple, no install controller for html based presentations.
-Well, actually it can be used with on page that listenes for keyboard events or has a javascript API.
+Well, actually it can be used with any page that listenes for keyboard events or has a javascript API.
 The remot.io configuration can easily be extended to call a custom method depending on the page the bookmarklet has been run on.